maniospas/Blombly/docs/basics/builtins.md

 Here we make a soft introduction to return signals; if errors indicate unsuccessful algorithms, return statements indicate successful conclusion of computations.
-This introduction focuses on returning (not on error handling), as this supports what other languages dub as continue and break statements without needing such keywords.
+This introduction focuses on the returning part (not on error handling), as this supports what other languages dub as continue and break statements without needing such keywords.